 Kathy has been a member of Loveland Choral Society since 1993, and has served on the Board of Directors for most of those years.
 She is currently the Board Secretary, and is involved in many of the behind-the-scenes activities that keep LCS going.
 Kathy is also an active member of the chorus and loves singing alto with the group.
 She has a great appreciation for the many life-long friends she has made in LCS, including her husband, Bob, and for the chance to be part of the fabulously entertaining shows that LCS is famous for presenting.
 Kathy recently retired as a legal assistant and is enjoying the retired life to the fullest.

 Erica joined Loveland Choral Society in 2009 and the Board in 2012.
 She was thrilled to find a place to sing outside her car and shower.
 Erica loves to have the opportunity to sing so many different styles of music and to get to dance a little too.
 Her favorite solo performances include “Honey Bun” (South Pacific), “What I Did For Love” (A Chorus Line) and “Let It Go” (Frozen).
 She deeply treasures the joy and harmony of singing together with her LCS family, whether in rehearsals, on the Rialto stage, or in cathedrals in Europe.
-Erica has a degree in Chemical Engineering and an MBA and spent over 20 years in the high tech industry as an engineering and operations program manager.
-She currently owns and operates a bookkeeping and financial services firm.
+Erica has a degree in Chemical Engineering and an MBA and has spent over 20 years in the high tech industry as an engineering and operations program manager.
+She also owns and operates a bookkeeping and financial services firm.

 Director at Large (Social Media): Amanda Henderson